 Construction & Property Disputes

-In the absence of a written contract, the Construction Industry Scheme will apply.
+In the absence of a written contract, the Construction Industry Scheme will apply (except in relation to residential properties where the home owner is the employing party).
 The Construction Industry Scheme implies into contracts:

 - An interim payment scheme if the contract is intended to last more than 45 days